Hammad-Akbar/poligram/README.md

 ### Hammad
 1. Created the landing page and set up page linking using router dom.
 2. Created a feedback section on the landing page which allows users of the app to submit their thoughts.
 Incorporated database persistance through this step.
 3. Improved styling and UI design across the board for all sections to build a cohesive app.
+4. Added logout button for OAuth.
-4. Fixed bugs such as reload errors
+5. Fixed bugs such as reload errors
-5. Unit testing and linted for associated parts.
+6. Unit testing and linted for associated parts.

 ### Shivani
 1. Created the News page.